Part F: Senate Student Discipline Committee (SSDC)

 26 Post-hearing actions by Learning and Teaching Service

-26.1 Upon receipt of an outcome letter, the relevant Learning and Teaching Service hub team must action any academic penalty such as referral to reassessment.
-The Manager must inform the Exam Board where an academic penalty prevents a student from being eligible for reassessment/deferred first sit.
-In the case of suspension, the hub team should action any suspension not already actioned by the Vice-Chancellor and record when any suspension must be lifted and you can return to study.
+26.1 Upon receipt of an outcome letter, the relevant Learning and Teaching Service team must action any academic penalty such as referral to reassessment.
+They must inform the Exam Board where an academic penalty prevents a student from being eligible for reassessment/deferred first sit.
+In the case of suspension, they should action any suspension not already actioned by the Vice-Chancellor and record when any suspension must be lifted and you can return to study.
 Further information can be found in Part E.

 27 Post-hearing actions by the Postgraduate Research Service